The Ultimate Guide to Instagram Analytics For Marketers

 Streamlining Your Content Strategy

 Instagram analytics is particularly effective for understanding what types of content work best for your audience.
 So you can optimize your content strategy accordingly.
-This may include creating more Reels and Stories, for example.
-Or it may involve developing more content similar to the ones that saw the most reach and engagement.
+This may involve developing more content similar to the ones that saw the most reach and engagement.
+Or you may want to add music to your Reels because your Reels tend to perform better when you include a trending song.

 What Can You Track Using Instagram Insights?